Skip to content

 This makes L-tyrosine naturally one of the best nootropics for Intermittent Fasting.

-Note: there’s an effective dose of L-tyrosine as N-acetyl L-tyrosine in in each dose of Maximum Mind.
+Note: there’s an effective dose of L-tyrosine as N-acetyl L-tyrosine in each dose of Maximum Mind.

 Organic Bacopa Monnieri Leaf Extract

-Bacopa monnieri is an Indian adaptogen herb and is used for its anti-stress, anti-fatigue properties.
+Bacopa monnieri is an Indian adaptogen herb and is used for its anti-stress, and anti-fatigue properties.
 It also modulates neurotransmitters and hormones [8, 9].
-Bacopa naturally strengthens resistance to stress, fatigue, and free radicals and improves physical and mental performances.
+Bacopa naturally strengthens resistance to stress, fatigue, and free radicals and improves physical and mental performance.

 Benefits of Bacopa in Intermittent Fasting: During the fasting state, bacopa is particularly beneficial for empty stomach training on athletes.
 Bacopa improves the fasting state mentality and cellular metabolic functions [10].
 Brainpower is spiked up to six hours while managing insulin resistance.